Meri-Ti/UpperLimb-Exoskelton-sEMGAnalysis/README.md

 Each folder (`S1`, `S2`, `S3`) contains the following files:

-- **`sEMG_S1.mlx`, `sEMG_S2.mlx`, `sEMG_S3.mlx`**: MATLAB live scripts used to process and analyze the surface electromyography (sEMG) data for each subject.
-The scripts also supports the analysis of various angles (30°, 60°, 90°) for horizontal abduction motions, in addition to the different modes for the upper limb exoskeleton usage (Assistance, Resistance, and Transparency).
+- **`sEMG_S1.mlx`, `sEMG_S2.mlx`, `sEMG_S3.mlx`**: MATLAB live scripts used to process and analyze the sEMG data for each subject.
+The scripts also supports the analysis of various angles (30°, 60°, 90°) for horizontal abduction exercises, in addition to the different modes for the upper limb exoskeleton usage (Assistance, Resistance, and Transparency).
 All the plot are stored in SVG file for a good resolution and the figures of the Pect.
 Major muscle have a higher dimension since it has been taken as the sample muscle for the Thesis purpose.
 - **Collected Data Files**: Raw data collected from EMG and Motion Tools software (these files are unique for each subject and stored in folders named accordingly, respectively S1_C3D, S1_ASCIII etc...).

 ## Data Collection Tools